trinerye/language_analytics_2024/assignment_3/readme.md

 |--word    |-w       |Specifies the artist you want to search for                 |str  |TRUE    |

 ## Results

 In the ``out`` directory, you can find a csv file of the songs by your chosen artist containing the words from the query expansion and a pie chart showing the percentage of the artist’s songs with those words.
-Since the script creates the CSV and plots dynamically, new files are generated each time you change the search word or the artist, allowing you to compare songs across the entire dataset.
+Since the script creates the csv and plot dynamically, new files are generated each time you change the search word or the artist, allowing you to compare songs across the entire dataset.

-Something about what this approch might teach us
+**Add pie plot of aerosmith and briefly explain it**

-### Limitations and future improvements
+### Limitations

-- Something about how it is sensitive to spelling mistakes and that the dataset itself contains spelling mistake
+- While the script converts the artist's name and the search word into lowercase to expand the search, it does not consider spelling mistakes.
+So, you will need to spell things correctly when parsing the command-line arguments; otherwise, errors will occur.

+- Also, the genism glove-wiki-gigaword-50 model has an extensive vocabulary, including  1.2 million words.
+However, the Spotify Million Song Dataset only contains 643 unique artists, so your choice of artist is relatively limited.